Joseph Smith and the criminal justice system: Illegal banking, February 1837

-Conspiracy to murder Newell, June 1837
+Conspiracy to murder Grandison Newell, June 1837

 According to Grandison Newell, Smith had conspired with Solomon Denton and Marvel C. Davis to murder him for Newell's impugning the integrity of the founders of the Kirtland Safety Society.

 On June 3, Smith appeared before Justice Flint in a preliminary hearing.
 Orson Hyde testified that "Smith seemed much excited and declared that Newell should be put out of the way, or where the crows could not find him: he said destroying Newell would be justifiable in the sight of God, that it was the will of God".
 Denton testified that he, along with Davis, were tasked with murdering Newell.
 According to Denton, Smith spoke of "Newell; said he had injured the society, and that it was better for one man to suffer than to have the whole community disturbed; that it was the will of Heaven that Newell should be put out of the way, and that he would take the responsibility, for the deed was justifiable in the sight of God, and would be rewarded: but when we had killed him, he wanted his body secreted if possible."
 Smith was released on a $500 bond.

 On June 9, at hearing before the County Court, Smith appeared and the charges against him were dismissed.